IntelRealSense/librealsense/doc/installation_osx.md

 **Note:** macOS support for the full range of functionality offered by the SDK is not yet complete.
 If you need support for R200 or the ZR300, [legacy librealsense](https://github.com/IntelRealSense/librealsense/tree/legacy) offers a subset of SDK functionality.

+**Note:** The T265 tracking module is not yet supported on macOS via librealsense.
+Support is planned to be added in a future release.

 ## Building from Source

 1. Install XCode 6.0+ via the AppStore